Trams in Berlin: Lines

 Insertors were marked separately from the March 1903.
 They bore the letter E behind the line number of their main line.
 In later years, these lines increasingly took over the tasks of booster drives and were therefore shown in the timetables as separate lines.
 On 15 April 1912, the GBS introduced the first line with three-digit number.
 The 164 was created by extending the 64, which was maintained in parallel.
 In the following months more lines were provided with 100 numbers or newly set up, usually as a line pair to the existing line.

 The surrounding businesses were not affected by the change in May 1902 and set on their own markings.
 The lines of the urban trams and the meterspurigen lines of the Teltower circular orbits were still marked with signal panels, on the other hand, the BESTAG and in Heiligensee, not the lines, but only the targets were marked with different colored signs.
 In 1908, the Spandauer Straßenbahn introduced the line identification with letters, which corresponded to the initial letter of the destination (line P to Pichelsdorf, etc.), in 1917 the company switched to numbers.
 In Cöpenick, the lines were marked from 1906 with numbers, from 1910 additionally with colored signal panels for the individual routes (red lines to Friedrichshagen, etc.).
 The Berlin Ostbahnen used from 1913 also like the SBV Roman numbers as line numbers.
 The other companies, including the standard-gauge lines of the Teltower Kreisbahnen, did not use a line marking.

 With the merger of companies for the Berlin tram, the GBS's numbering scheme was extended to cover the rest of the network.
 Usually, those numbers are assigned, whose lines were continued during the World War I. For example, it came about that the lines operating in Köpenick received mainly 80s numbers.
 Letters were still awarded to the tram lines in the BVG until 1924, after which it was reserved for the suburban tariff buses.

 With the outbreak of the Second World War, the Berlin public transport companies had to stop a large part of the bus traffic to save fuel.
 Tram traffic has been extended accordingly.
 The newly established amplifier lines contributed to the distinction of the master lines 200 and 300 numbers.
 From 1941, the night routes of the bus and the tram networks were later classified into the 400-series numbers.
-The measures were existed until the end of the war.
+The measures existed until the end of the war.
 The last 100 numbers were renumbered on 31 May 1949.